 There are few modern catastrophes more frightening to today’s corporation than a data breach.
 When critical data is compromised, everyone suffers: employees, customers, CEOs, and legal teams must all face the consequences.

 Fortunately, even as would-be hackers with ill intent get smarter, technology is getting smarter, too.
 There are ways for every organization to protect themselves against threats, cyber and otherwise.

 There is never a bad time to get ahead of your security strategy, but now is the best time.
-As you plan your IT and security priorities for 2017, consider adding these practical efforts to your list.
+As you plan your IT and security priorities for the year, consider adding these practical efforts to your list.